shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/ios-sdk.md

 ---
-title: iOS SDK
+title: iOS SDK Overview
 description: Explore the iOS Mobile SDK, which offers an end-to-end solution for mobile app publishers. ms.custom: ios-sdk ms.date : 10/28/2023
 ---

-# iOS SDK
+# iOS SDK Overview

 Xandr's Mobile SDK for iOS provides an end-to-end solution for mobile app publishers.
 Use this solution to request and receive bids over RTB.
 These bids can also compete, through mediation, directly with bids from other ad servers.